cyverse-archive/DiscoveryEnvironmentBackend/services/Donkey/doc/endpoints/comments.md

 `PATCH /secured/filesystem/entry/{entry-id}/comments/{comment-id}`

+Delegates to metadata:

+`PATCH /apps/{app-id}/comments/{comment-id}`

+`PATCH /admin/apps/{app-id}/comments/{comment-id}`

+`PATCH /filesystem/entry/{entry-id}/comments/{comment-id}`

+`PATCH /admin/filesystem/entry/{entry-id}/comments/{comment-id}`

-This endpoint allows an authenticated user to retract a given comment on a given app, file, or folder.
+These endpoints allow an authenticated user to retract a given comment or to readmit a retracted comment on a given app, file, or folder.
 `app-id` is the UUID of the app.
 `entry-id` is the UUID of the file or folder.
 `comment-id` is the UUID of the comment.

+These endpoints forward requests to their corresponding metadata service endpoints.
-The user must either be an owner of the app, file, or folder, or the user must be the commenter.
+In the case that the user is the owner of the app, file, or folder, then the request is forwarded to the corresponding metadata service `/admin` endpoint.

-This endpoint also allows an authenticated user to readmit a retracted comment.
-In this case, the user must be the same user who retracted the comment.
+Please see the metadata documentation for more information.

 ### Request

 In addition to the `proxyToken` authentication parameter, this endpoint requires a boolean `retracted` parameter.
-A value of `true` indicates that the comment is being retracted, while a value of `false` indicates the comment is being readmitted.

 Any body attached to the request will be ignored.